azuredevcollege/trainingdays/day6/challenges/challenge4.md

 COPY createtable.sql /docker-entrypoint-initdb.d
 ```

 This is really short.
-We're gonna use mysql:5.7 as our base and copy createtable.sql to the /docker-entrypoint-initdb.d folder.
+We're gonna use mysql:5.7 as our base and copy createtable.sql to /docker-entrypoint-initdb.d folder.
+That's all.
 When a mysql container is started for the first time, a new database with the specified name will be created and initialized with the provided configuration variables.
-Furthermore, it will execute files with extensions .sh, .sql and .sql.gz that are found in /docker-entrypoint-initdb.d.
-So we copy our sql script to this folder and when a container starts from that image, it'll create our table.
+In addition to that, mysql container executes files with extensions .sh, .sql and .sql.gz that are found in /docker-entrypoint-initdb.d folder.
+That's the reason why we copy our sql script to this folder.
+When a container is been created from that image, it'll execute this script and this script will create our database.
 (See https://hub.docker.com/_/mysql for details)

-It's time to build the images.
+It's time to build 2 images.

 Type:
 ```shell